-Internships and studentships must be one month's minimum duration to allow you time to get to grips with the local environment and subject material.
+Internships and student placements must be one month minimum duration to allow you time to get to grips with the local environment and subject material.

 Both Students and Interns are involved in specific research projects, with the expectation that they will produce a short report on their project at the end of their stay.
 Interns have a higher volunteer component.

-It is difficult to determine specifics of research projects in advance - weather and the Director's workload, so it is better if your project relates to something we are doing at the time.
+It is difficult to determine specifics of research projects in advance - weather and the Director's workload (he’s the go-to and fixit man!), so it is better if your project relates to something we are doing at the time.